 Are you a prospective student and interested in one of our bachelor's programmes?

 We would like to offer you several online resources which can give you a feel of what it is like to study at the Faculty of Arts and Social Sciences, and provide you with some answers to questions you might have.
 You can visit a Virtual Open Day, compare our bachelor's programmes or make an online personal appointment for more information about the programme of your choice.
 You can also register for one of our Experience Days (on campus or online).

 Are you curious which of our bachelor’s programmes suits you best?
 Would you like to know what your career opportunities are after finishing one of our four bachelor’s programmes?
 Are you still unsure which bachelor’s programme to choose?
 Below you find a useful tool to compare our bachelor’s programmes in terms of content, student profile, and career prospects.

 Find out more about one of the most international universities in Europe, experience our unique approach to teaching, immerse yourself in your programme of choice, and explore our beautiful city.
-The next Bachelor's Open Day is on 6 November 2021.
+The next Bachelor's Open Day is on 11 February 2023.

 In the support section, you can find out more about practical matters and UM regulations, such as: